-If you decide to put an infant seat in any other seating position, you must use a locking clip on the car's lap/shoulder belt (see page 22).
+If you decide to put an infant seat in any other seating position, you must use a locking clip on the car's lap/shoulder belt (see page 21).

 We strongly recommend that you do not put an infant seat in the front passenger's seat.
-In a severe frontal collision, the inflating airbag can hit the infant seat with considerable force.
-The infant seat can be dislodged, causing serious injury to the infant.
+If the airbag inflates, it can hit the infant with great force.
+The infant seat can be dislodged or struck with enough force to cause serious injury to the infant.